Empirical Characteristic Function Method for Leverage Effect and Volatility of Volatility: Estimation and Feasible Inference: Estimators and asymptotic results

 and doing the comparison after applying $(h_1(u,t,\sigma_{t}^2))^2 \approx 2\sigma_t^4$, $3h_2(t, \sigma_{t}^2,(\tilde{\sigma}_{t})^2, (\tilde{\sigma}'_{t})^2) = 4(\sigma_{t}^2 )((\tilde{\sigma}_{t})^2+(\tilde{\sigma}'_{t})^2) $, the spot volatility of volatility, and matching corresponding notations.
 We notice that the three constant coefficients driving above three terms are 54, $\frac{709}{60}$, $\frac{93}{70}$, while the ones obtained by \cite{AJ2014} and \cite{M2015} are 48, 12, $\frac{151}{70}$.
 In the simulation study, we present both these theoretical results and compare them with the sample variances, the simulation results show that our asymptotic variance is closer to the sample variance.
 We also note that we provide a step-by-step calculation for the derivation of asymptotic variance, while most of the details are omitted in \cite{M2015}.
-And our proof is also different from the ones in \cite{AJ2014} and \cite{M2015}.}.} Notice that the asymptotic variance depends on the parameter $\kappa$ in a rather complicated nonlinear way, we do not discuss the realization of minimum asymptotic variance.
-Again, a feasible version of central limit theorem can be obtained with a consistent estimator of the asymptotic variance $Var(W|\mathcal{F})$, which will be presented in Section \ref{sec:fea-clt}.
+And our proof is also different from the ones in \cite{AJ2014} and \cite{M2015}.}.} Because the asymptotic variance depends on $\kappa$ in a complicated nonlinear manner, we do not consider its minimization.
+As before, a feasible central limit theorem can be obtained using a consistent estimator of the asymptotic variance $Var(W|\mathcal{F})$, presented in Section \ref{sec:fea-clt}.